Table of Contents

 Nearby Gym: The nearby location enables young professionals to visit the gym for quick training sessions.

-Walk while you talk: Join your phone calls and meetings while taking light walking steps either indoors or outdoors.
+Walk while you talk: Join your phone calls and meetings while taking light walking steps, either indoors or outdoors.

 Home-based workers can make full use of their lunch breaks to exercise at home while staying in their workspace.